Web3Auth/web3auth-docs/src/pages/guides/openlogin-starkkey.md

 ---
-title: How to use Openlogin with Starkware.
+title: How to use Openlogin with Starknet.
 image: "/contents/openlogin-starkware.png"
-description: Learn to use OpenLogin to integrate with Starkware
+description: Learn to use OpenLogin to integrate with Starknet
 order: 14
 ---